19hours/sg-statutes/Acts/Road Traffic Act.md

 (l) prescribe the records to be kept by the Registrar in connection with the rules; and

-(m) empower the Registrar and any officer authorised by him to prohibit the entry into or exit from Singapore of any foreign vehicle if any fee or tax payable under the rules in respect of that vehicle is in arrears.
+(m) empower the Registrar and any officer authorised by him to prohibit the entry by driving into, or exit by driving from, Singapore of any vehicle —

+(i) if any charge, fee or tax payable in respect of the vehicle under this Act or any of its subsidiary legislation is in arrears; or

+(ii) if any charge or fee payable in respect of the vehicle under the Parking Places Act (Cap.
+214) or any of its subsidiary legislation is in arrears.

+[Act 10 of 2017 wef 20/07/2017]

 [45/99]